 Diet does play a role in the management of gout.
 Those who have gout should stay hydrated and maintain a healthy, balanced diet.
+Diets such as the DASH diet and Mediterranean diet have been recommended.

-The role that diet plays in gout management, however, is often overprioritized.
-In fact, one in three gout patients incorrectly believes that flares can be completely avoided by eliminating certain foods.
+The role that diet plays in gout management, however, is often overstressed.
+In fact, one in three gout sufferers incorrectly believes that flares can be completely avoided by eliminating certain foods.